-Buying a laptop is arguably one of the biggest decisions a gamer can make.
-Since they’re not upgradeable and are usually more expensive than comparably specced desktops, it’s a big purchase that needs to last you a good few years.
-So, asking what the most important features to look out for with your next upgrade, is important.
+Buying a gaming laptop is arguably one of the biggest decisions a gamer can make.
+Since they’re not entirely upgradeable and are usually more expensive than desktops with comparable specifications, it’s a big purchase that needs to last you a good few years.
+So, with this in mind, it is important to understand what the most important features are with your next laptop upgrade.

-The answer to that question is quite a personal one, with the types of games you play, the type of gamer you are, and your overall budget are all important considerations in deciding what’s most important for you.
-But outside of those points, there are some universal truths about a gaming laptop that is worth knowing.
+The features of a gaming laptop are quite often personal, based on the types of games you play, the type of gamer you are, and your overall budget all being important considerations in deciding what’s most important for you.
+But outside of those points, there are some universal truths about a gaming laptop that are worth knowing.

 Size and portability come first

-If you want an ultra portable gaming laptop that has a 13-inch screen, low weight, and long battery life, than you will be limited to lower end CPUs and GPUs, a lower resolution, and potentially less but more expensive storage.
-A Razer Blade Stealth would be a good bet at that physical size.
-It offers a powerful 10th-generation Ice Lake CPU and an optional Nvidia GTX 1650 for some reasonable 1080p gaming prowess.
+If you want an ultra-portable gaming laptop that has a 14-inch screen, low weight, and long battery life, then you will be limited to lower-end or efficient mobile CPUs and GPUs, a lower resolution, and potentially lower capacity storage.

-You can save yourself some money and battery life by avoiding the 4K version.
-That would not only tax the laptop’s limited graphical capabilities far beyond what they’re capable of in-games, but drain your battery life significantly compared to the 1080p version.
-It’s also completely redundant at that physical size, with no obvious visual improvement unless you were to sit mere inches from the screen.
+You can save money and battery life by avoiding 4K gaming laptops at this screen size, too.
+This would not only tax the laptop’s graphical capabilities beyond what they’re capable of in games, but also drain your battery life significantly compared to 1080p gaming.
+4K is also completely redundant at this display size, with no obvious visual improvement unless you were to sit mere inches from the screen.

 Bigger and Beefier

 15-inch models open up more physical space for a larger screen that can operate at a higher resolution with some tangible benefit.
+Expect a great experience at 1080p (FHD).
 There’s also more physical space inside to add more powerful components for greater performance.
 You do sacrifice some portability at that size, though it still remains a relatively compact size for a gaming laptop.

 What you see is what you get